EliteApex/IPA-Transcription-Tool/README.md

 # IPA Transcription Helper
 Webapp powered by GPT-4 to help Linguistics 101 students practice transcribing words to the International Phonetic Alphabet.
+Intended for use in [Will Styler's](https://wstyler.ucsd.edu/) LIGN 101 course.
+Uses words and transcription answers from Will's IPA exercises.

 ## Features